high5/picsv/README.md

 ## Options

-Numeric part of the option is meant a layer.
+Numeric part of the options is meant a layer.

 pics_*: Image specified in the comma-separated
 ```